Iandawarrior/ian-swim-refactor/README.md

 Isolated getUserById functionality into a function to be able to be reused in another class.
 Renamed getUserById and getPetsFavFood routes.(6th Commit)

 Segregated getAllUsers into unsetting password for all users and joining their names into a single string.(7th Commit)

+Optimised deletePet by printing validation pet exists before deleting as well as removing unused argument.(8th Commit)

+Moved all Database code to the database.php file and encapsulated them in functions for better readability as well as added header comments to all files(9th Commit)